Senegal National Dish Added To UNESCO Heritage List - UrduPoint

 "The recipe and techniques are traditionally passed down from mother to daughter," UNESCO stated, adding that the dish is traditionally eaten with hands.

-Thiebou dieune -- also spelled 'Ceebu jen' in Wolof -- joins other culinary favourites such as Italian pizza and Moroccan couscous on the UNESCO list.
+Thiebou dieune -- also spelled "Ceebu jen" in Wolof -- joins other food-related items on the UNESCO list, such as the art of Neapolitan "Pizzaiuolo", and couscous culture in Mauritania, Morocco, Algeria and Tunisia.